jmbredenberg/Mafia-rules/README.md

 ##Town Roles:

+###Investigator

+Once per day, an investigator may ask the Mods a question of the form "Did X kill Y?"
+A single investigator can only ever ask one question about Y's death; in future investigations they must ask about other deaths.
+(Police officers who are also investigators have a possible exception.)

+**An investigator cannot investigate the death of a player unless they have visited the kill scene (and have informed Mods that they did so).** Investigators are encouraged to visit the death location promptly to prevent serial killers from gaining an investigation (see below).

 ###Desperado

 Once per game, before the start of a day, the Desperado can tell the Mods that they are going Desperado (you can make the request conditional on day-end events, or cancel the request as long as it's not too late).
 While going Desperado, they gain all of the abilities of an investigator.
 Additionally, if anyone tries to use "BANG" on a desperado who has "gone desperado", they may respond by saying "I do not die" (You have 10 seconds to say this).
 After two days of going Desperado, the desperado dies (after the execution, but before day start).